Ribbonlength of families of folded ribbon knots: Ribbonlength of pretzel, twist, and torus knots

+We will now describe how to construct a part of a folded ribbon knot $\kw$ with a series of $p$ half-twists as described above.

 \begin{const}[Half-twists] Let $AB$ and $CD$ be two strands of a ribbon of width $w$, as shown on the left of Figure~\ref{fig:Counter}.
 If $p>0$, the half-twists are in a counterclockwise direction.
 So, begin by crossing $AB$ over $CD$ at an angle of $\nicefrac{\pi}{2}$ so that $A$ is to the southwest, $C$ is to the southeast, $B$ is to the northeast, and $D$ is to the northwest.
 The creates one half-twist, and is illustrated by the two leftmost images in Figure~\ref{fig:Counter}.
-To create another half-twist, fold $C$ over the intersection of $AB$ and $CD$ so that it rests along $D$, as shown in the third image from left in Figure~\ref{fig:Counter}.
+To create a second half-twist, we need to mimic the folding described above.
+Thus we fold $C$ over the intersection of $AB$ and $CD$ so that it rests along $D$, as shown in the third image from left in Figure~\ref{fig:Counter}.
 Then, fold $A$ over $CD$ so that it rests along $B$ (see Figure~\ref{fig:Counter}, right).

 To create a third half-twist, fold $C$ back over $AB$ so that it lays to the southeast.
 Similarly, fold $A$ back over $CD$ so that it lays to the southwest.
+Each time we construct a half-twist we need to fold over both the $A$ and $C$ ends of the ribbon.
+The reader is encouraged to fold the ribbon as described.
+Then, in one hand hold ends $B$ and $D$, and in the other hand hold ends $A$ and $C$.
+By gently moving the ends apart, the reader will see the half-twists.

-Repeat this process to produce a series of $p$ half-twists.
+Keep repeating this folding process to produce a series of $p$ half-twists.
 Note that if $p$ is even, $A$ and $C$ will rest along $B$ and $D$, respectively.
 If $p$ is odd, $A$ and $C$ will point in the opposite directions of $B$ and $D$, respectively.

 If $p<0$, the twists are in a clockwise direction.
 So, begin by crossing $CD$ over $AB$ at an angle of $\nicefrac{\pi}{2}$ (with the same labels as shown in Figure~\ref{fig:Counter} second from the left), creating one half-twist.
 To create more half-twists proceed in a similar way as the $p>0$ case. \end{const}